 Promotion, relegation, promotion and then two demotions in three years saw Blues consigned to the third division for the first time in their history.
 However, as only seems to bestow players that wear the famous royal blue, a roaring spirit born out of adversity ensured the time on the third rung of the English football ladder was infrequent and even came with the added filler of two Football League Trophy triumphs enjoyed on each occasion by over 50,000 fanatical Blues supporters.

-On the up, sights were set on the newly formed Premiership with Blues mounting a quartet of assaults on promotion via the end of season play-offs in a St. Andrew’s that had undergone major redevelopments to become recognisable as the stadium known and loved today.
-And, true to the spirit of the Club to Keep Right On, the fourth and final of these in 2002 carried Blues into the promise land.
+On the up, sights were set on the newly formed Premiership with Blues mounting a quartet of assaults on promotion via the end of season play-offs in a St. Andrew’s that had undergone major redevelopments to become recognisable as the stadium is known today.
+And, true to the spirit of the Club to Keep Right On, the fourth and final of these in 2002 carried Blues into the promised land.

 Manager Steve Bruce was indebted to the nerveless, fearless enigma of youth when true blue Darren Carter converted the winning penalty in a shooutout victory over Norwich City at Cardiff’s Millennium Stadium.
 The trip to the Welsh capital also saw Blues banish the memories of defeat to Liverpool on the same pitch a year earlier in the Worthington Cup final.